-It’s legal to repair a punctured car tyre, so long as the work is performed following British Standard BS AU 159.
-The British Tyre Manufacturers Association says tyre fitters must follow this standard in order to determine whether a repair will be safe and adhere to the guidelines to ensure a lasting fix.
+You can legally repair a punctured car tyre as long as the work is performed to British Standard BS AU 159.
+The British Tyre Manufacturers Association says that tyre fitters must follow this standard to determine whether a repair will be safe and ensure a lasting fix.

-Any tyre repaired this way is able to operate at its original speed and load capabilities for the remaining lifetime of the tyre.
-Here’s what you need to know to stay safe and save a few bob.
+Any tyre repaired in this way should be able to operate at its original speed and load capabilities for its remaining lifetime.

 Top 6 signs of a slow puncture